Question: WHAT IS CANNIBIS?

 Answer: The cannabis we consume falls into three main subspecies: Sativa, Indica and Ruderalis (hemp).
 Leaf shape is one way to visually identify each variety.
 There are dozens of different compounds called cannabinoids found in cannabis that bind with the body's endocannabinoid receptors, which function by maintaining the body's homeostasis and regulating how cells send, receive, and process information.

-Question: WHAT ARE TURPENES?
+Question: WHAT ARE TERPENES?

 Answer: Terpenes are the fragrant oils that come from the resinous glands of the cannabis bud, or trichomes.
 They are responsible for giving each strain its own distinctive the taste, flavor, and aroma.
 Some of the most common cannabis terpenes are: